Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03a_Import.md

 - *Postings*
-  Define how the handle the postings to be imported.
+  Define how to handle the postings to be imported.
 If the import file contained no postings, the notice *No postings in the import file* is displayed.
   - *Take over postings?*
     Click the drop-down list and select the applicable option.
 The following options are displayed:
     - **Yes**